-- The installer blowing insulation in the attic must always wear a NIOSH certified dust respirator (certified N95 or greater).
-See OSHA's Respiratory Protection Standard. - No workers, unless they are wearing a NIOSH certified dust respirator (certified N95 or greater), should be permitted in the attic during or immediately after the SVF application. - The blower should not use a bare hand to direct the insulation stream as it emerges from the blowing hose.
+- It is recommended that the installer blowing insulation in the attic wear a NIOSH certified dust respirator (certified N95 or greater).
+See OSHA's Respiratory Protection Standard - It is recommended that workers wear a NIOSH certified dust respirator (certified N95 or greater), in the attic during or immediately after the SVF application. - It is recommended that the blower should not use a bare hand to direct the insulation stream as it emerges from the blowing hose.
 A gloved hand or deflector should be used instead.